Health Insurance

 · Free preventive care

-· Payments are in Premium, deductibles, and copays or coinsurance
+· Payments are in premium, deductibles, and copays or coinsurance

 · It is necessary to record your withdrawals from HSA to know when you have completed paying your deductibles.
+The IRS requires that HSA withdrawals be used for qualified medical expenses to avoid taxes and a 20% penalty.

 Conclusion